HappyCerberus/playground-alwqqnqb/palindromes.md

 Palindromes are a common topic for interview questions as they lend themselves to algorithmically interesting solutions.

-In this article we will go through several interview questions.
+In this article we will go through several interview questions related to palindromes.

 ## Verifying a palindrome